Bear attack: Other senses and characteristics

 Bears' senses are likely similar to those of dogs, animals that at times have much the same build and dietary habits of bears.

 Bears' sense of smell is dependent on a Jacobson's organ, or vomeronasal organ, which allows the bear to easily detect airborne scents.
 Bears use this sense of smell not only to hunt, but to detect other bears as well; male bears use smell to stay away from other male bears and to find female bears during mating season.
-While humans have a sense of olfaction, or smell, and they do use it for communication; its usual range is around 10 square centimeters as compared to a polar bear that can smell a seal from 32 km away.
+In contrast, humans are not considered to have a functional vomeronasal organ.

 Little is known about a bear's hearing, but scientists concluded that it is at least as good as a human's.
 Some scientists believe that bears may even be able to detect ultrasonic sounds as well.

 Natural observers believe that most bear species are near-sighted, which allows bears to forage for small objects such as berries.
 However, bears are also capable of discerning faraway movements, helping them hunt prey.
 The Kodiak bear, when compared to other species, appears to have vision comparable to a human (not near-sighted).
 Experiments show that black bears can see color, unlike many mammals.
 With scientists still working to determine exactly how perceptive bear eyes are, it is difficult to compare bear eyesight with human eyesight.